 Before you proceed, please DO NOT nuke your cake with your cake tin or you just might cause an explosion.

-Then, place your cake tin inside and close it and leave it into steam lightly.
+Then, place your cake tin inside and close it and leave it to steam lightly.
 The water particles will moisten your cake and make hard edges soft so that removing it is much easier.

 Guard your microwave at all costs while doing so because you don’t want to actually nuke anybody.